-A child with speech delay has speech development that is typical of a normally developing child of a younger chronologic age; the speech-delayed child’s skills are acquired in a normal sequence, but at a slower-than-normal rate.
+Also, a child with speech delay has speech development that is typical of a normally developing child of a younger chronologic age; and so, the speech-delayed child acquires skills in a normal sequence, but at a slower-than-normal rate.

 These stages are all completely normal and is the process children go through on their way to communicating effectively.